ARCHER2-HPC/performance_ofi-ucx/NEMO/README.md

 # NEMO 4.0.6

-NEMO is an oceangraphic modelling code.
+NEMO is an oceanographic modelling code.
 Its name is an acronym for Nucleus for European Modelling of the Ocean.
 See [https://www.nemo-ocean.eu/](https://www.nemo-ocean.eu/) for further details.